Chandragupta 1st: The Founder of Gupta Dynasty.

 The founder of the Gupta Dynasty was Sri Gupta.
 Chronicling the ascent of the Gupta Dynasty involves understanding various factors.
 During his rule, he transformed from a local rule to set up a central power.
 This later paved the way to establish the Gupta dynasty as India’s dominant force.
 The dynasty’s progenitor is Sri Gupta, though there is limited information about him.
 His diplomatic alliances helped in the further growth of the empire.
 Under his descendants’ rule, the Gupta Dynasty grew in prominence.
 However, Chandragupta I expanded and consolidated Gupta’s power.

-Chandra gupta 1 foundation and consolidation
+Chandra Gupta 1 foundation and consolidation

 Gupta Dynasty Rulers: Guardians of an Empire